thoas/picfit/README.rst

       "port": 3001,
     }

-Images are processed on the fly at each requests
+Images are generated on the fly at each requests

 Store images on file system and keys in an in-memory cache
 ----------------------------------------------------------